scikit-image/scikit-image/skimage/viewer/DEVELOPMENT.rst

 Organization
 ============

-`scikits-loupe` is organized into the following subpackages:
+The `viewer` package is organized into the following subpackages:

 utils
    Basic utilities shared by other subpackages.